gianlucaborello/aws-ssh-config/README.md

 - Support public/private IP addresses (for VPNs and VPCs)
 - Support multiple instances with same tags (e.g. autoscaling groups) and provide an incremental count for duplicates based on instance launch time
 - Support multiple customizable tags concatenations in a user-provided order
+- Support region (with AZ) in the host name concatenation
 - Properly leverage tab completion

 Usage